 - Legius syndrome – Café au lait macules and possible intertriginous freckling without neurofibromas.
 Genetic testing reveals a heterozygous SPRED1 variant.

 - Watson syndrome – A subset of NF associated with pulmonic stenosis.

 - Autosomal dominant café au lait macules – No other findings of NF1.

 - Autosomal dominant multiple café au lait macules alone (some allelic with NF1).

 - NF2 – Skin schwannomas may be an early but rare sign of NF2.

-- Schwannomatosis – A disorder associated with mutation in the gene INI1.
+- SWN – A disorder associated with mutations in the gene SMARCB1 / INI1 or LZTR1.

-- McCune-Albright syndrome – Premature puberty, bony abnormalities, and a few large café au lait macules with an irregular outline.
+- McCune-Albright syndrome – Premature puberty, bony abnormalities, and larger café au lait macules (solitary to a few) with an irregular "coast of Maine" outline.
 In NF1, the outline of the café au lait macule is smooth.

 - Genetic disorders of DNA repair or chromosomal instability – Constitutional mismatch repair-deficiency syndrome is an inherited autosomal recessive condition that can present with axillary freckling and café au lait macules but is associated with early onset hematologic malignancies.